SvDovgun/blog/README.md

 Run docker:
 docker run --name postgresql-container -p 5000:5432 -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=postgres -e POSTGRES_DB=blog -d postgres
+-- grant all privileges on database "blog" to postgres;
 Run BlogApplication.
 Tables will be created automatically

 Request examples and what they do: